 Volunteering your time and skills is an amazing gift to your community.

-- Warehouse volunteering – Each weekday, a group of up to nine corporate volunteers assist our regular volunteers to pick and pack orders placed by our charity partners.
+- Warehouse volunteering – Each weekday, a group of up to nine corporate volunteers assist our regular volunteers to pick and pack orders in our Yarraville warehouse for our charity partners.
 In addition to picking orders, warehouse volunteers may also be required to do other tasks such as sorting food and packing emergency food hampers.

-- Pop-up markets – We’re able to run our Farms to Families markets – These pop-up markets are funded and staffed by our corporate partners and held at charity partner sites.
-With up to 200 families per market being provided with a week’s worth of fresh produce and dairy products, it’s a great opportunity for volunteers to see firsthand how their support is making a difference.
+- Pop-up markets – We’re able to run our Farms to Families pop-up market program with funding from corporate partners.
+These markets are held at one of our charity partner sites, and provide up to 300 families with a week’s worth of fresh produce.
+Markets are a great opportunity for volunteers to see firsthand how their support is making a difference.

 If you are interested in volunteering with one of our charity partners or School Breakfast Clubs, please contact them via the details provided on the map above.